 Check out our post “Pimp your classroom” for our free tape measure and other ideas to jazz up your classroom for September.

-Print and laminate a few sets of top trumps, a wide range is available on our TES resource site here.
+Print and laminate a few sets of top trumps, a wide range is available on our TES shop.
 Each set is differentiated red (easy), amber and green.
 We have found they last longer if cut out and then laminated.
 Well worth it!